AdobeDocs/experience-manager-desktop-app.en/help/using.md

 A special case of starting workflow from the web interface is asset discovery.
 The Omnisearch bar in Assets user interface offers a rich and advanced search experience.
 You may want to first locate a desired asset on the web and then initiate the workflow in the app, using [!UICONTROL Desktop Actions].
 Some sample cases include filtering search results using facets, locating a specific asset licensed from Adobe Stock, or a customization implemented by your organization that allows you better discovery from the web interface.

-One or more desktop app functionalities are invoked when you attempt these actions on the web:
+One or more desktop app functionalities are called when you attempt these actions on the web:

 * The [!UICONTROL Desktop Actions] that allows [!UICONTROL Open], [!UICONTROL Edit], and [!UICONTROL Reveal]
-* Upload folder
+* [!UICONTROL Upload folder]
-* Check-out or check-in
+* [!UICONTROL Check-out] or [!UICONTROL check-in]

 For example, the actions on the web interface that are available for an asset that is checked out in the app are [!UICONTROL Open], [!UICONTROL Reveal], and [!UICONTROL Check-in].